intershop/intershop-pwa/docs/guides/nginx-startup.md

 kb_sync_latest_only
 -->

-# Building and Running nginx Docker Image
+# Building and Running NGINX Docker Image

 We provide a docker image based on [nginx](https://www.nginx.com/) for the [PWA deployment](../concepts/pwa-building-blocks.md#pwa---nginx).